 Online safety of King County residents a top priority

-A motion introduced today by Metropolitan King County Councilmember Reagan Dunn is urging the King County Sheriff’s Office to study ways to protect the public from an emerging trend: cyberbullying.
+StoryThe Metropolitan King County Council’s Law, Justice, Health and Human Services Committee today sent to the County Council for final action a motion urging the King County Sheriff to study ways to protect the public from an emerging trend: cyberbullying.

 “Technology-based crimes of harassment and intimidation affect young and old,” said King County Sheriff Steve Strachan.
 “As we progress and become more dependent on internet-based communication, a cyber-bully can target a senior citizen as easily as a young teen.
 We need to better understand the criminal environment and trends in King County.”